Emergency Light Testing

 We recommend booking in one of our lighting engineers to visit your premises once a year to test all emergency lighting appropriately and to make sure it adheres to the British standard.

-The testing is done manually and lasts approximately 3 hours.
 It usually involves one single switch cutting out the building’s power and then the tester must check the entire building.

 Once power is restored, the tester must re-check the entire building’s system again.